 Comparing these two providers in terms of features is quite difficult, as they both have pros and cons.
 SurfShark probably has slightly more useful features for advanced users, but most people will be more than satisfied with CyberGhost’s feature list.

 As well as the fun, one of the main reasons to get a VPN is to help you feel safer online.
 The best VPNs can encrypt your connections across a range of devices and protect you from hacking, tracking, and so on.
 Many VPN’s also offer other features to keep you safe from ads, malware, and more.
 So how do these two providers compare in the security stakes?

 Well, SurfShark does a very solid job in security.
 It utilizes state of the art 256-bit cipher technology, along with some of the strongest protocols in the form of OpenVPN and IKEv2 VPN to keep users totally safe.
 It also incorporates the WireGuard VPN protocol feature for advanced encryption and it runs independent security audits of its services to confirm their reliability.

 CyberGhost is also very solid in this area, using 256-bit encryption and also making use of the best protocols: OpenVPN and IKEv2.
 CyberGhost doesn’t yet make use of WireGuard but is working on it according to recent reports.
-Cyber Ghost doesn’t work in China either, doesn’t have the more advanced security features mentioned earlier like, double VPN protection.
+Cyber Ghost doesn’t have the more advanced security features mentioned earlier like, double VPN protection.

 Overall then, SurfShark is the winner in this category.
 Both brands make use of similar security technology and standards, but SurfShark just goes a little bit further in the key areas to offer a slightly stronger and more impenetrable package than its ghostly counterpart.